mrsauravs/Doc-2-rST/README.md

 ## Follow these steps

-1. Open a Google document.
+1. Open the Google document that you want to convert.
 2. Navigate to **Extensions** > **Apps Script**.
 3. Copy and paste the entire content of the `gdoc2rst.js` file into the opened window.
 4. **Run** the script.